TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
 <summary>You are managing multiple Kubernetes clusters.
-How do you quickly change between the clusters using kubectl?</summary><br><b>
+How do you quickly change between the clusters using kubectl? ❎ </summary><br><b>

 `kubectl config use-context`
 </b></details>

 <details>
-<summary>How do you prevent high memory usage in your Kubernetes cluster and possibly issues like memory leak and OOM?</summary><br><b>
+<summary>How do you prevent high memory usage in your Kubernetes cluster and possibly issues like memory leak and OOM? ✅ </summary><br><b>

 Apply requests and limits, especially on third party applications (where the uncertainty is even bigger)
 </b></details>

 <details>
 <summary>Do you have experience with deploying a Kubernetes cluster?
-If so, can you describe the process in high-level?</summary><br><b>
+If so, can you describe the process in high-level? ❎ </summary><br><b>

 1. Create multiple instances you will use as Kubernetes nodes/workers.
 Create also an instance to act as the Master.
 The instances can be provisioned in a cloud or they can be virtual machines on bare metal hosts.
 2. Provision a certificate authority that will be used to generate TLS certificates for the different components of a Kubernetes cluster (kubelet, etcd, ...)